Verwood: Media and culture

+Local TV coverage is provided by BBC South and ITV Meridian.
+Television signals are received from the Rowridge TV transmitter.

-Forest FM is a community radio station, broadcast from Verwood for listeners based in Dorset.
+Local radio stations are BBC Radio Solent, Heart South, Greatest Hits Radio South, and Forest FM is a community radio station, broadcast from Verwood for listeners based in Dorset.
 It hosts Europe's longest-running Beatles themed radio show ('BeatlesandBeyond') on its regular schedules.